- Europe: European Union, Andorra, Liechtenstein, Norway, Serbia, Switzerland, Ukraine, United Kingdom.

 Depending on the change made, RF & Protocol tests could be necessary.

-Once 100% completion is reached, send an email to certification team (firstname.lastname@example.org) with the object “upgrade Sigfox device certification RC3 with Duty Cycle” with the model name and the organisation name.
+Once 100% completion is reached, send an email to Sigfox Certification Authority (firstname.lastname@example.org) with the object “upgrade Sigfox device certification RC3 with Duty Cycle” with the model name and the organisation name.

-Certification team will review all information and let you know if other tested is needed.
-If all is OK, Sigfox will update the certificate.
+SCA will review all information and let you know if other tests are needed.
+If all is OK, Sigfox Certification Authority will update the certificate.

 RC3: Managing noisy environment in LBT